Greengage-project/Documentation/docs/tools/TOOLNAME_template/index.md

 # Tool Name
-## Setting Up a Development Environment: Guide to Integrating [Tool Name]

 ### Introduction

     Description: Provide an overview of the tool's purpose and its importance in modern tech environments.